ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 Commentators, streamers, and graphic designers are designated as **helpers**, and may participate in tournaments/contests freely so long as they are not directly involved in any organisational aspect of the tournament/contest.

-Participants who have been eliminated from the tournament/contest may not be enlisted as staff or assist in any organisational capacity **with the sole exception** of setting replays for mappool showcases.

 We have historically had issues where unscrupulous organisers have geared tournaments specifically (i.e. picked maps they're familiar with, adjusted seeds/brackets, etc.) to farm profile badges for themselves and their friends.
 While we understand that most groups will not do this, we must enforce this restriction to keep things fair for everyone.

 ### Can a player who has been eliminated from play in my tournament join the staff after the fact and not cause problems? {#player-join-staff}

-Staff cannot.
-Helpers can.
+No. Participants who have been eliminated from the tournament/contest may not be enlisted as staff or assist in any organisational capacity **with the sole exception** of setting replays for mappool showcases.
+They can, however, be enlisted as a helper.

 ### What should I do if a player in my tournament gets restricted? {#player-restriction}